Indiana vs Kent State Players to Watch - First Round

 Indiana Players to Watch

+Race Thompson puts up 7.9 points, 5 rebounds and 1 assists per contest, shooting 48.3% from the field.

-Race Thompson posts 7.9 points, 5 rebounds and 1 assists per game.
-Defensively, he averages 1 steal and 0.9 blocked shots.
+Miller Kopp puts up 7.9 points, 2.5 rebounds and 1.2 assists per contest.
+At the other end, he posts 0.7 steals and 0.2 blocked shots.

-Trey Galloway posts 6.8 points, 3 rebounds and 2 assists per contest, shooting 47.1% from the floor.
+Trey Galloway posts 6.8 points, 3 rebounds and 2 assists per game.
+Defensively, he posts 0.6 steals and 0.1 blocked shots.

 Kent State Players to Watch

-Miryne Thomas is the Golden Flashes' top rebounder (5.5 per game), and he posts 10.6 points and 0.8 assists.
+Miryne Thomas tops the Golden Flashes in rebounding (5.5 per game), and produces 10.6 points and 0.8 assists.
+He also posts 1.3 steals and 0.6 blocked shots.

-Chris Payton gets the Golden Flashes 6.6 points, 4.8 rebounds and 0.4 assists per contest.
-He also averages 0.3 steals and 1 block.
+The Golden Flashes receive 6.6 points, 4.8 rebounds and 0.4 assists per game from Chris Payton.

 Indiana Top Performers (Last 10 Games)